JuliaTesting/Aqua.jl/docs/src/index.md

   (`test/Project.toml`) are consistent.
 * Check that all external packages listed in `deps` have corresponding `compat` entry.
-* `Project.toml` formatting is compatible with Pkg.jl output.
 * There are no "obvious" type piracies.
 * The package does not create any persistent Tasks that might block precompilation of dependencies.